Mary Eberstadt: Primal Screams (2019)

-In 2016, HarperCollins published Eberstadt's latest book, It's Dangerous to Believe: Religious Freedom and Its Enemies, which chronicles the rise in discrimination against religious believers in the United States and elsewhere during an era of ascendant secularism.
-The book argues that the sexual revolution has inadvertently generated a new, rival, secularist Western faith, complete with quasi-religious ritual and theology; and that this new secularist faith must learn to coexist in civility alongside traditional Judeo-Christianity, rather than seeking to drive other men and women of faith from the public square.
+It's Dangerous to Believe (2016)

-Thomas Farr of the Religious Freedom Project said that "every man and woman of the left should read this book."
-Robert P. George called it "a powerful manifesto."
-Russell D. Moore of the Southern Baptist Convention said that "this book will equip you to know what's happening to America's first freedom and will inspire you to act."
+In 2016, HarperCollins published Eberstadt's book It's Dangerous to Believe: Religious Freedom and Its Enemies, which chronicles what she believes to be a rise in discrimination against religious believers in the United States and elsewhere during an era of ascendant secularism.

-In its review of the book, Publishers Weekly noted the one-sided nature of her arguments: "Casting believers almost entirely as innocent victims without any political or cultural power causes the work to lose some nuance, as does her assertion that Western secularism places Islam off limits for critique.
+In its review of the book, Publishers Weekly both praised the volume and took issue with what its reviewer perceived as limitations: "Casting believers almost entirely as innocent victims without any political or cultural power causes the work to lose some nuance....
 For traditional Christians, Eberstadt provides a language to defend their position, a comforting sense that their persecution is real, and a view of the irony of progressives curtailing freedom....[T]he final chapter's call to attend to rhetoric and avoid generalization powerfully makes the case for more civility in the midst of intense disagreement."
-Writing in the Weekly Standard, Jonathan Last called the book "brilliant" and a "tour de force, essential reading for anyone wondering how our civilization can survive the current moment."
+Writing in the Weekly Standard, Jonathan V. Last called the book "brilliant" and a "tour de force, essential reading for anyone wondering how our civilization can survive the current moment."

-Eberstadt is the author of several other books, including How the West Really Lost God, published in 2013.
-How the West Really Lost God, fortified with an intensive study of both historical data and contemporary popular culture, proffers the original thesis that the undermining of the family in Western culture has in turn helped power religious decline.
-Francis Fukuyama wrote of the book, "Mary Eberstadt is one of the most acute and creative social observers of our time.
-She is not afraid to challenge received wisdom and her insights are always well worth pondering."
-Rodney Stark called the book "A brilliant contribution to the really big question about the future of the West, and a pleasure to read."
+How the West Really Lost God (2013)

+Eberstadt is the author of How the West Really Lost God, published in 2013.
+Michael Novak wrote that the book “strikes far deeper into reality than any rival argument in the field.”
 The review in The Economist said that the "elegantly written book repeatedly shows that strong families help to keep religious practice alive, and that too many people see a causal connection running exclusively in the opposite direction."
-Writing in The American Conservative, Rod Dreher called the book "stunning," adding that "Eberstadt's contribution is to make an argument that not only does religion cause family formation, but family formation causes religion."
+Writing in The American Conservative, Rod Dreher called How the West Really Lost God "stunning," adding that "Eberstadt's contribution is to make an argument that not only does religion cause family formation, but family formation causes religion."